radview/webload-documentation/docs/console/func_verifi_test.md

 |UpdateBankAccount timer|1\.2 sec|

 All of the selected tests are performed on all pages in the script when you run a WebLOAD Console test session.
 Verification test failures are automatically added to the Data Drilling reports.
-All verification test failures are also displayed in the Event Viewer that highlights the “actual” results, described in [*Viewing Verification Test Results](#_bookmark289)* (on page [264](#_bookmark288)).
+All verification test failures are also displayed in the Event Viewer that highlights the “actual” results, described in [*Viewing Verification Test Results](#viewing-verification-test-results).